bcbi/bidss/programming/setup/intro.md

 \toc

 ## Computing Environment
 A computing environment is required to complete the programming exercises presented in BIDSS.
 All can be completed on a personal computer running Mac OS X, Windows, or a distribution of Linux.
-Alternatively, it should be possible to complete the exercises on most university shared computing cluster environments (e.g. OSCAR and Stronghold at Brown University).
+Alternatively, it should be possible to complete the exercises on most university shared computing cluster environments (e.g. ~~~<a href="https://docs.ccv.brown.edu/oscar/" target="_blank">Oscar</a>~~~ and ~~~<a href="https://docs.ccv.brown.edu/stronghold/" target="_blank">Stronghold</a>~~~ at Brown University).

 Detailed instructions for environment setup on a personal computer are provided for the latest version of Mac OS X 10.15 Catalina and Windows 10 Pro / Pro Education editions.
 Alternative or earlier versions of Mac OS X and Windows may require a modified configuration.
 In particular, Windows 10 Home edition presents some challenges that we will attempt to make clear throughout BIDSS.